emilyconway/uom_policy_dataset/Web Advertising Policy.md

 # 2.4

 The values or opinions of an organisation sponsoring a University activity and whose logo appears on a University web page must not be seen to directly contradict those of the University.

+# 2.5
+It is permitted for the organisation’s logo to link to their homepage.

-# Non-commercial funders and partners
+# 3 Non-commercial funders and partners

 There are likely to be many situations where the University is engaged with funding partners or linked with organisations for a specific activity or initiative not directly related to commercial sponsorship.
 Endorsement/recognition of these relationships by featuring the logo of these organisations on the University’s website is permitted but must adhere to the following rules: